RIKEN-SysSoft/PiP/README.md

     Once you specify this option, PiP root process uses the patched GLIBC libraries, no matter how LD_LIBRARY_PATH is specified.
 The PiP root process is not required to be PIE.
-    Note that the other SOLIBs are already symbolic linked into the <GLIBC_INSTALL_DIR>/lib directory by the "piplnlibs" command.
-    The piplnlibs command is automatically invoked by the RPM pakcage installation, or should be manually invoked in the case of source installation.
     (In case of the RPM binary distribution, <GLIBC_INSTALL_DIR> is "/opt/pip")

-* PiP task (spawned by PiP root process)
-    must be compiled with "-fPIE -pthread", must be linked with "-pie -rdynamic -pthread" options.
+* PiP task (spawned by PiP root process) must be compiled with "-fPIE -pthread", must be linked with "-pie -rdynamic -pthread" options.
 PiP task programs are not required to be linked with the PiP library.
 Thus programs to be ran as PiP tasks